yetulaxman/ContainersHPC2024/_hands-on/nf-core.md

 - You have a [user account at CSC](https://docs.csc.fi/accounts/how-to-create-new-user-account/).
 - Your account belongs to a project [that has access to the Puhti service](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/).

-nf-core is a community effort to collect a curated set of analysis pipelines built using Nextflow.
+💬 nf-core is a community effort to collect a curated set of analysis pipelines built using Nextflow. nf-core facilitates  standardisation of Nextflow pipelines with best practices, guidelines, and templates for bioinformatics community.
+These workflows are modular, scalable, and portable.
 Here we use [single-cell RNA-seq pipeline](https://github.com/nf-core/scrnaseq/tree/2.7.1) as an example nf-core pipeline.

 ## Wrap nf-core pipeline as a normal batch job